When is Star Trek: Picard released?

 — Amazon Prime Video UK (@primevideouk) July 10, 2019

-An prolonged trailer unveiled at New York Comedian Con in October offers us the very best concept but of what to anticipate, introducing us to new characters, giving us a taster of the drama to return within the post-Starfleet chapter of Picard’s life and ticking loads of containers for Subsequent Era followers with reunions with a number of beloved characters…
+An prolonged trailer unveiled at New York Comedian Con in October offers us the most effective concept but of what to anticipate, introducing us to new characters, giving us a taster of the drama to come back within the post-Starfleet chapter of Picard’s life and ticking a number of containers for Subsequent Technology followers with reunions with a number of beloved characters…

-The official Star Trek Twitter web page additionally just lately gave a sneak peek at Picard’s new admiral’s uniform.

 Admiral Picard, 2385#StarTrekPicard #DST #StarTrek pic.twitter.com/yuc8qGVjfA